 Medicare is the federal government’s health insurance program for anyone 65 or older.
-Also covered are certain younger individuals with disabilities and those suffering from End-Stage Renal Disease or ESRD (permanent kidney failure that requires dialysis or a transplant).
-Each of Medicare’s four parts help cover specific health-related services.
+Also covered are individuals under the age of 65 with qualifying disabilities and those suffering from End-Stage Renal Disease or ESRD (permanent kidney failure that requires dialysis or a transplant).
+Each of its four parts help cover specific health-related services.

 Under Part A, inpatient hospital stays, care in a skilled nursing home facility or hospice, and some home health care are covered.